jjsch-dev/ceiling-fan-iot/README.md

 ### Final PCBA

-To design and manufacture the PCB I used the easyeda online service, which allows you to buy at least 5 units, in my case it works for me because I plan to replace 4 old fan controllers and I also wanted to experience how the process of importing to my country was.
+To design and manufacture the PCB I used the easyeda online service, which allows you to buy at least 5 units, in my case it works because I plan to replace 4 old fan controllers and I also wanted to experience what the import process is like in my country.

 ![alt text](images/pcba_easyeda/pcba_front.png)